Athletics at the 1988 Summer Olympics – Women's 4 × 400 metres relay

 As it turned out, both Nazarova and Bryzhina tied Taťána Kocembová for the third fastest relay splits in history to that point in time with 47.8.
 Griffith-Joyner's 48.0 is next on that list.
-Since then, only Allyson Felix has run faster.
+Since then, only Allyson Felix, Sydney McLaughlin, and Femke Bol have run faster.

 The American time 3:15.51 was more than four tenths of a second faster than the four-year-old world record.
 The winning Soviet time 3:15.17 improved the world record by three quarters of a second.
 Since that day, more than a quarter of a century, those two times remain the fastest in history.
-No team has come within a second and a half of the world record.
-Only four squads, all American Olympic or world championship teams, have since beaten the East German time from a distant third place in this race.
+No team has come within a second and a half of the world record until the U.S. women ran women ran 3:15.27 at the 2024 Summer Olympics.
+Only four squads from 1988 to 2023, all American Olympic or world championship teams, had since beaten the East German time from a distant third place in this race.

 Records

 These were the standing World and Olympic records (in minutes) prior to the 1988 Summer Olympics.

 The following World and Olympic record (in minutes) was set during this competition.